Search

 for flute, cello, and percussion

-Marguerite’s Dance (1981)- Infusion Ensemble, is a trio for flute, cello and percussion and written while I was in residence at the American Dance Festival with the Composers Choreographer’s Workshop at Duke University led by Earle Browne in 1981.
-The Ear Unit premiered the work and has performed it several times since then as well as performances at Brooklyn’s .
-The Barge and at California Institute of the Arts.
+Marguerite’s Dance - Infusion Ensemble - was written while I was in residence at the American Dance Festival with the Composers Choreographer’s Workshop at Duke University led by Earle Browne in 1981.
+The EAR Unit premiered the work and has performed it several times since then as well as performances at The Barge in Brooklyn and at the California Institute of the Arts.
 Spiky melodies emphasizing major 7ths are passed between the instruments in a 3-part slow-fast-slow succession.
 I am indebted to Erike Duke Fitzgerald, Dorothy Stone and Dan Kennedy for their collaboration on this piece.

 Taming the Beast (1985)